jford1906/prof.clontz.org/classes/2017/01/ma126/index.md

 Each Supplemental Standard will appear two times on the written Standard Assessments.

-Students who have Mastered 13/16 of the Core and Supplemental Standards after Standard Assessment 7 will be given the opportunity to demonstrate mastery of the remaining three Core Standards in office hours, including those standards that haven't appeared yet on a Standard Assessment.
+Students who have Mastered 12/16 of the Core Standards and 13/16 Supplemental Standards after Standard Assessment 7 will be given the opportunity to demonstrate mastery of the remaining three Core Standards in office hours, including those standards that haven't appeared yet on a Standard Assessment.